Kkeller83/Wallsplash/README.md

+Wallsplash needs of notify-send for notifiers Wallsplash needs of cronie for automatic switch

+# Crontab
-Wallsplash needs of notify-send for notifiers Wallsplash needs of cronie for automatic switch after the installation if you want use cronie, you can set your crontab whit @hourly ~/.Wallsplash/bin/wbin.sh
+after the installation if you want use cronie, you can set your crontab whit
+1. install cronie and enable the service
+2. type $ cronie -e   and set yuor favorite time for switch the wallpapers
+Example: @hourly ~/.Wallsplash/bin/wbin.sh (Change every hour)
+      or */15 * * * * ~/.Wallsplash/bin/wbin.sh (Change every 15 minutes)

 # WORK on..